rkelson/metadata-asset-tracking-tool/metadata/Cadastre/plss_quarter_quarter_sections.md

 ## Brief Summary

-Polygon dataset of quarter quarter sections from the Public Land Survey System (PLSS), where each unit represents 40 acres of land.
+Polygon dataset of the smallest aliquot part of a section from the Public Land Survey System (PLSS), where each unit represents 40 acres of land.

 ## Summary

-This dataset represents one of the smallest units of the Public Land Survey System (PLSS).
+This dataset represents the smallest aliquot part of a section of the Public Land Survey System (PLSS).
 Each polygon represents approximately 40 acres of land and is labelled by its township and range.
-UGRC created the second division class (quarter quarter sections) from the base attributes in the Geographic Coordinate Database ([GCDB](https://www.sciencebase.gov/catalog/item/4f4e4a7fe4b07f02db648dce)).
+UGRC created the quarter quarter sections from the base attributes in the Geographic Coordinate Database ([GCDB](https://www.sciencebase.gov/catalog/item/4f4e4a7fe4b07f02db648dce)).

 ## Description